huyn72200-droid/Bsion.X/README.md

-# sc2 on you Google 2.4 series
+# sc2 on you web online TV only